Nexmo/nexmo-developer/_tutorials/real-time-feed.md

 Note you will need to replace "abcd1234" in the webhook URLs by your own information.
 If you have a paid Ngrok account that can be your custom domain.

+> **NOTE:** You need to do this step as Messages and Dispatch applications currently only support outbound SMS, not inbound SMS.
+For this reason you will use the account-level SMS webhooks to support inbound SMS, but you will use the Messages API for sending outbound SMS.

 ## Write your basic application

-So in the simplest case your application would look like the following:
+In the simplest case your application would log out inbound message information, as well as delivery receipt and message status data.
+This would look like the following:

 ``` python
 from flask import Flask, request, jsonify